Supreme Court seems likely to back limits on immigrants seeking green cards

 “We think the court generally does not foreclose the agency from thinking about the problem in the future,” Huston said.

 The issue concerns as many as 400,000 immigrants who have temporary protected status (TPS), which means the United States is allowing them to stay because of unsafe conditions or crises in their native countries.
-There are about a dozen countries on that list, among them El Salvador, South Sudan, Yemen and Syria.
+There are 12 countries on that list, according to U.S. Citizenship and Immigration Services, among them El Salvador, South Sudan, Yemen and Syria.

 Many of the immigrants would like lawful permanent resident status, usually referred to as a green card.
 But lower courts are divided about whether those who entered the country illegally meet a requirement of the law that they were “inspected and admitted or paroled into the United States.”